SonnyRLM/CloudProject1/README.md

 I will be using the spring framework to develop my Java backend as it simplfies the creation of projects by automating various configuration steps.
 This framework also handles a lot of procedures under the hood to allow for smoother development.

 ## HTML, CSS and Javascript
+My frontend is made using a combination of the above languages which all work in tandem to produce a sleek and responsive web application.

 ## Git and Github
 I am using Git as a version control system for the development of my web application.
 I will be using Github as a repository for my project.
 Git allows me to keep track of updates for my app and revert any changes that cause problems.